 The first building that always catches my eye is the hotel.
 It is the tallest building still standing and the one with the most public access.
 I can walk in and feel the stuffy air.
 Each room has a glass cover prohibiting entering the individual rooms.
-But it does allow a peak.
-A peak of history.
+But it does allow a peek.
+A peek of history.
 I enjoy the hotel because I am free to roam the long skinny hall and even walk up the narrow stairs.
 Perhaps, walking in an ancestor’s footsteps.
 I read the interpretation for each room.
 “Only one room was heated the rest just piled blankets on the bed… It was not uncommon to wake up with frost on the blankets… Strangers sometimes had to share a bed with someone who, like themselves, hadn’t bathed in weeks.”
 Eww on so many levels.

 Outside the hotel, archeologists were digging looking for remains of the butcher shop.
 The trees behind the buildings hide the creek that runs in town.
 During grade school field trips we were shown how the miners panned for gold in the creek and we were allowed to try our hands at it.
 I didn’t have the patience to attempt it for too long.
 Needless to say, I never found my fortune in gold at South Pass.

 The buildings brought back pleasant memories to me.
 But there is one building in particular I always feel compelled to see.